7RU7H/Archive/Brain-Hacking/Philosophy/NOPSEC-101.md

 - You are the patterns of life, patterns are enumeratable, why not have positive value adding patterns that affect all areas of life
 - OPSEC is continuous sacrifice in silent acceptance that you can only operate as a group maybe for some time, not a net positive.
 - OPSEC is embodiment of dispowerment - if you can not openly do something are you really powerful?
+- If you are not paranoid then you are not vigilant enough about the underlying tools you are using that *must be secure, because OPSEC* - you are asserted that the cat is a live and well in the box in a Schrodinger's Cat scenario

+#### Examples of NOPSEC

+Where the may have been a smidgen of OPSEC

+- Russia acknowledging Trump, won Trump the election, not any hacking - ordinary non-technical people see a person knows another like they speak with their neighbour.
+To the ordinary person Trump could just smooth over a issue with Putin.
+Similarly with North Korea years later, polls went through the roof.
+- Boris Johnson misuse of words deliberately as signalling strategy to indicate something being somehow wrong, because he said incorrectly *vEEgan sausage rolls*
+- Find - Chinese General sat on the top of the fort with less than 1000 men besieged by many tens of the thousand and because of NOPSEC of exuding true self on the information it prevent further siege, because the sieging army retreating thinking it was a trap.
+- All Propaganda wants to be NOPSEC
+- Jason Street exists awesomely and does great talks and work.
+- Everything Alister Crowley did without being incarcerated once.
+- Any attack in any multiplayer game, martial combat, etc where you telegraph a misleading strike - D-Day landings?